By Nathaniel Archer Lawrence

 The access to water and sanitation is a human right that has been discussed internationally since the 1970s.
 However, it has always been linked to the right to life, health, adequate housing, adequate food, and working conditions; a list that can certainly be extended as water takes part in most components of human life.
 It was only in 2010, however, through Resolution A/RES/64/292, that the UN formally recognized the human right to water and sanitation and further recognized its essentiality for the realization of all other human rights.
 The resolution calls upon governments and international organizations to provide financial resources, contribute to capacity building and transfer technologies to help countries to ensure safe, clean and accessible drinking water at reasonable costs and sanitation for all.

-Continue reading “Will bill 3,235/2019 ensure a sustainable water and sanitation universalization in Brazil?
-A historical perspective of the water and sanitation governance in Brazil”
+Continue reading “Will bill 3,235/2019 ensure a sustainable water and sanitation universalization in Brazil?”

 By Pedro Gagliardi